 Credits: Julija K., Miyuli

-The stylistics of a character is determined by the general visual style of the clip you create, and the shape and appearance of each character depending on their function in the story.
+The stylistics of a character is determined by the animation type, general visual style of the clip you create, and the shape and appearance of each character depending on their function in the story.

 “All The Animation Styles | Adventure Time”